generation-org/WEB-JAVA/WEB-JAVA-6 - Unit Testing Web Components/README.md

 2. Write test cases in a new method called `testSubtract()` that tests the subtract method.

-3. Write 3 test cases that verify whether a mock method is being called with reequired arguments. i.e.
+3. Write 3 test cases that verify whether a mock method is being called with required arguments, i.e.
 ```
 when(calcService.add(10.0,20.0)).thenReturn(30.00);